inossidabile/hashbang/README.md

 Using Rails generators Hashbang will setup small inner Rack application which will handle all magic requests containing `_escaped_fragment_` parameter.
 These requests will cause a subrequest to a real AJAX URL using virtual browser.

 Let's say for example you've got a request to `test.com/?_escaped_fragment_=/my_hidden_page`.
 Hashbang will convert this URL to `test.com/#!/my_hidden_page` and open it in a virtual browser.
-Virtual browser will load this page and wait for `Suncscraper.finish` call.
+Virtual browser will load this page and wait for `Suncscraper.finish` javascript call.
 As soon as it was called Hashbang will respond with HTML dump.

 Hashbang uses [Sunscraper](http://github.com/roundlake/sunscraper) and therefore you will need Qt to use it.

 ## Environments are specific

 While working at development environment, this gem will catch all the requests containing `_escaped_fragment_` directly from Rails using middleware and therefore it will just work **(see P.S. below)**.
-That's it, just proceed to `http://localhost:3000?_escaped_fragment_=test` to make Hashbang load and dump `http://localhost:3000/#!/test` for you.
+Go to `http://localhost:3000?_escaped_fragment_=test` to make Hashbang load and dump `http://localhost:3000/#!/test` for you.

 However due to security and performance reasons, at the production servers you are supposed to boot this Rack app separately and manually forward all magic requests to standalone instance.